-Digital Stewardship Training Courses for Tribal Archives, Libraries, Museums, and Small Public Libraries
+Digital Stewardship Training for Tribal Archives, Libraries, Museums, and Small Public Libraries

-OCLC’s WebJunction, in partnership with Washington State University’s Center for Digital Scholarship and Curation, is creating a series of 10 free online courses for staff at tribal archives, libraries, museums (TALMs), and small public libraries on digital stewardship and community-centered collaborative curation of cultural collections (OCLC press release).
-These on-demand courses, adapted from the Tribal Digital Stewardship Cohort Program developed at Washington State University, are scheduled to launch in early 2022.
+OCLC’s WebJunction, in partnership with Washington State University’s Center for Digital Scholarship and Curation, is creating a series of free online courses developed for staff at tribal archives, libraries, museums (TALMs), and small public libraries on digital stewardship and community-centered curation of digital collections (read more in the OCLC press release).
+The first of these on-demand courses, adapted from the Tribal Digital Stewardship Cohort Program developed at Washington State University, are available now, with the remaining scheduled to released through 2022.

 The need—and challenges—for digital stewardship training